Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: RESULTS

 \subsection{Subjective evaluations}

+In Fig.~\ref{fig:result_01}, boxplots and paired pointplos were employed to visualize the subjective evaluation results of Q1-Q6 for four scenarios, as reported by 32 participants.
+Paired pointplots showed evaluated scores changes under the four scenarios for each participant, with indicated greater agreement with the question, while red lines indicated greater disagreement.

-The results of the subjective evaluation of Q1-Q6 reported by the participants for the four scenarios are shown as box plots in Fig.~\ref{fig:result_01}.
-The vertical axis represents the four scenarios while the horizontal axis reflects the evaluation scales.
-The red lines show the median values.
-A non-parametric one-way repeated measure analysis of variance (ANOVA), namely the Friedman test, was performed to test the significant differences in subjective ratings among scenarios for each question.
-Furthermore, post hoc multiple comparisons were performed between each pair of the four scenarios for each question using a two-sided Wilcoxon signed-rank test~(WSR) with the Bonferroni correction method.
-The results of the Friedman test and WSR for Q1-Q6 are shown in Fig.~\ref{fig:result_01}.
+Afterwards, the Shapiro-Wilk test indicated that the results of Q1-Q6 under the four eHMI conditions departed significantly from normality, respectively.
+Therefore, Friedman F-test was performed and indicated that there were significant differences among the four scenarios for each subjective evaluation question, which were shown in Table~\ref{tab:QA_Friedman}.
+Therefore, post-hoc multiple comparisons were performed between each pair of the four scenarios for each question using a two-sided Wilcoxon signed-rank test~(WSR) with the Benjamini/Hochberg FDR correction.
+The results for Q1-Q6 are shown in Table~\ref{tab:QA_Posthoc}.
+It shows that the participants' subjective feelings had significant differences across the various scenarios.
+Details of these findings are discussed in Section~\ref{sec:Dis_Q}.

-For ``Q1: Was it easy to understand the driving intention of the car?'' the median values of the evaluation scales for \textit{MV}, \textit{AV w/ eHMI} and \textit{AV w/ eHMI after PI} of 5.0 and 4.0 for \textit{AV w/o eHMI}.
-The interquartile ranges (IQRs) of evaluation scales of all scenarios were 1.0.
-The Friedman test of difference among the repeated evaluation scales was conducted and rendered a Q-statistic of 112.4 which was significant ($p<.001$).
-Furthermore, the WSR test indicated that the differences were statistically significant between \textit{MV} -- \textit{AV w/o eHMI} ($p<.001$), \textit{AV w/o eHMI} -- \textit{AV w/ eHMI} ($p<.001$), \textit{AV w/o eHMI} -- \textit{AV w/ eHMI after PI} ($p<.001$) and \textit{AV w/ eHMI } -- \textit{AV w/ eHMI after PI} ($p<.001$).

-For ``Q2: Was it easy to predict the behavior of the car?'' the median values of the evaluation scales were 5.0 for \textit{MV} and \textit{AV w/ eHMI after PI} and 4.0 for \textit{AV w/o eHMI} and \textit{AV w/ eHMI}.
-The IQRs of the evaluation scales for all scenarios were 1.0.
-Friedman test of difference among the repeated evaluation scales was conducted and rendered a Q-statistic of 102.1 which was significant ($p<.001$).
-The WSR test for Q2 indicated that the differences were statistically significant between \textit{MV} -- \textit{AV w/o eHMI} ($p<.001$), \textit{AV w/o eHMI} -- \textit{AV w/ eHMI} ($p<.001$), \textit{AV w/o eHMI} -- \textit{AV w/ eHMI after PI} ($p<.001$) and \textit{AV w/ eHMI } -- \textit{AV w/ eHMI after PI} ($p<.001$).

-For ``Q3: Did you feel the behavior of the car was dangerous?'' the median values of the evaluation scales were 1.0 for \textit{MV} and 2.0 for \textit{AV w/o eHMI}, \textit{AV w/ eHMI} and \textit{AV w/ eHMI after PI}.
-The IQRs of the evaluation scales for all scenarios were 1.0.
-Friedman test of difference among the repeated evaluation scales was conducted and rendered a Q-statistic of 64.7 which was significant ($p<.001$).
-The WSR test for Q3 indicated that the differences were statistically significant between \textit{MV} -- \textit{AV w/o eHMI} ($p<.01$), \textit{AV w/o eHMI} -- \textit{AV w/ eHMI} ($p<.001$) and \textit{AV w/o eHMI} -- \textit{AV w/ eHMI after PI} ($p<.001$).